viktoravelino/vite-react-ts-starter/README.md

 The template uses eslint and prettier to enforce coding style and best practices.
 Also, [Husky](https://typicode.github.io/husky/#/) with [lint-staged](https://github.com/okonet/lint-staged) is configured to run prettier and eslint before every commit, ensuring the code follows standards.

+Husky will run prettier and eslint every time you run `git commit -m message`.
+If there is any linting error, husky will not allow the commit to be done.

 #### This setup the includes:

 - [husky](https://typicode.github.io/husky/#/), [lint-staged](https://github.com/okonet/lint-staged)